Big Brothers Big Sisters of America: Establishment (1904–1948)

 The Big Brothers movement began in 1904 when Ernest Coulter, a clerk at the New York Children's Court, noticed an increasing number of young boys appearing before the court.
-Concerned by this trend, Coulter theorized that providing positive adult mentorship could help prevent youth delinquency.
-He began recruiting volunteers from local civic organizations to serve as mentors to these boys, leading to the establishment of Big Brothers of New York City.
-Around the same time as Coulter's initiative, a similar effort focused on young women emerged.
-The Catholic Ladies of Charity, addressing concerns about girls in the New York court system, established the Catholic Big Sisters organization.
-This group developed structured mentoring programs aimed at supporting young women through positive female role models.
-In Cincinnati, businessman Irvin F. Westheimer independently introduced a mentoring initiative after noticing a young boy searching for food near his office.
-Rather than offering temporary assistance, Westheimer formed an ongoing mentorship with the child, leading him to recognize the broader need for structured guidance.
+Coulter theorized that providing positive adult mentorship could help prevent youth delinquency.
+He recruited volunteers from local civic organizations to serve as mentors to these boys, leading to the establishment of Big Brothers of New York City.
+A similar effort focused on young women was established by the Catholic Ladies of Charity, forming the Catholic Big Sisters organization.
+In Cincinnati, businessman Irvin F. Westheimer introduced a mentoring initiative after noticing a young boy searching for food near his office.

-Encouraging other businessmen to take part, he helped demonstrate that the mentorship model could be implemented beyond New York City.
-By 1912, Big Brothers programs had expanded to 26 cities across the United States.
-The movement's growth was further supported by endorsements from public figures, including Theodore Roosevelt Jr., President Calvin Coolidge, and President Franklin D. Roosevelt, who recognized mentorship as a valuable support system for youth.
-In 1948, artist Norman Rockwell created an illustration for the Big Brothers Association, contributing to the organization's public identity.
-Rockwell's depiction helped raise awareness of the mentorship movement and reinforced its mission of fostering positive relationships between mentors and youth.
+By 1912, Big Brothers programs had expanded to 26 cities in the United States.
+The program was supported by Theodore Roosevelt Jr., President Calvin Coolidge, and President Franklin D. Roosevelt, who recognized mentorship as a valuable support system for youth.
+In 1948, artist Norman Rockwell created an illustration for the Big Brothers Association.
+Rockwell's illustration helped raise awareness of the mentorship movement.

-Growth and Unification (1951–2003)
+Growth and unification (1951–2003)

-The 1950s marked a period of formal recognition for the organization's impact.
 In 1951, the Big Brothers of the Year program was established to honor outstanding mentors, with recipients including Supreme Court Justice Tom Clark and FBI Director J. Edgar Hoover.
 In 1958 Congress granted a federal charter to the Big Brothers Association.
 In 1970, Big Sisters International was incorporated, and in 1977, the two organizations merged to form Big Brothers Big Sisters of America.
-The 1980s saw further institutional growth, including the establishment of a national headquarters in Philadelphia and recognition through a U.S. postal stamp.
-In 1995, a landmark study provided empirical evidence of the positive impact of mentoring on youth development.
-The organization's influence expanded through the late 1990s and early 2000s, with increased government support and international growth.
+In the 1980s, the organization established a national headquarters in Philadelphia and was recognition through a U.S. postal stamp.
+In 1995, a study examined the impact of mentoring on youth development.